Food-Health

 Preparing Big Casserole Every 2 or 3 days and “Re Warm” veggies for each meal having constantly some Veggies Ready on the side of the plate.

-Avoid non-stick Teflon pans, especially if they are scratched.
-Poor-quality Teflon can release PFAS, which are harmful chemicals.
+Choose Stainless Steel Frying pan (Without Non-Stick Coating) and (Without Teflon or Ceramic) to avoid any risk.
+Teflon pans, especially if they are scratched or Poor-quality Teflon can release PFAS very quickly in Food which are harmful chemicals.

 Sometimes, people avoid vegetables due to contamination concerns or tactile discomfort.
 Wearing gloves can help, especially when dealing with sensitive skin or contaminated environments.